8-Week-Old Puppy Schedule: The Ultimate Guide to Training Your New Puppy

 A Little Disclaimer…

 I 100% understand that you have a life outside of your puppy.
-Between kids and jobs and other activities, it’s not always possible to provide your puppy with 100% of your attention week after week, month after month.
+Between kids, jobs, and other activities, it’s not always possible to provide your puppy with 100% of your attention weekly, month after month.

-You may not be able to follow this schedule completely, but I guarantee it will be an incredibly helpful resource that will enable you to set your puppy up for success as you make the transition into puppy parenthood!
+You may need help to follow this schedule completely, but I guarantee it will be an incredibly helpful resource that will enable you to set your puppy up for success as you make the transition into puppy parenthood!

 Doggy Dan’s 8-Week-Old Puppy Schedule: Simplifying The Puppy Parenting Process with the PEES Structure

-If you look online for puppy schedules, you can easily become overwhelmed by the amount of information available…not to mention the complexity of some of the schedules put out there.
+If you look online for puppy schedules, you can quickly become overwhelmed by the information available.
+Not to mention the complexity of some of the plans put out there!

-Here’s the good news…the ultimate puppy schedule can be broken down into 4 main needs….
+Here’s the good news…this ultimate puppy schedule can be broken down into 4 main needs….

 • Potty